The panel’s letter included this feedback. We are delighted and say congratulations to all winners.

 Following the success of our July event where people shared their responses to the murder of George Floyd, there were requests for a chance to focus on what we can do about systemic racism – in the workplace or any institution, understanding where power lies and how to effect change.

-Carrie Supple of JtoJ joined Bridget MKenzie of Climate Museum UK and Michelle McGrath of Museum of Muck on a webinar to discuss ‘Being An Activist Museum Worker’.
+Carrie Supple, director of JtoJ joined Bridget McKenzie of Climate Museum UK and Michelle McGrath of Museum of Muck on a webinar to discuss ‘Being An Activist Museum Worker’.
 Scores of museum workers took part and we talked about building solidarity in the ranks, how to bring systemic change in the sector and asked questions including, Is activism the business of museums? and Why are the oppressed doing all the work?
 It was a really fruitful discussion leading to new contacts and sharing experiences.
 Thank you to friends at the International Slavery Museum for inviting JtoJ to take part.
-Congratulations ISM, …
+Congratulations …

 JtoJ trustee and Sheffield teacher Mark Hutchinson was on BBC Radio Sheffield on 13th June 2020, discussing the history of the Sheffield Ladies Anti-Slavery Society, statues and what schools should be teaching about Black history today.
 Listen to the interview here:

 Seeing George Floyd murdered in front of our eyes and the eruption of pain and rage which followed, has galvanised a phenomenal determination around the world to bring real, systemic change.
 It was a tipping point for those who are tired of yet another atrocity.

 Benjamin Zephaniah said the number and range of people speaking out and marching in solidarity gives us hope, but the road is long.
 The work of Journey to Justice is an ongoing response to centuries of racism.